 Welcome!
-I am a Postdoctoral Research Scientist in the Climate Data Science Lab at the Lamont-Doherty Earth Observatory, which is part of the Earth Institute at Columbia University.
-Our research group is led by Ryan Abernathey with funding from the Gordon and Betty Moore Foundation and collaboration with the Pangeo Project.
+I am a Postdoctoral Research Scientist in the Climate Data Science Lab at the Lamont-Doherty Earth Observatory, which is the scientific research center of the Columbia Climate School.
+Our research group is led by Ryan Abernathey with funding from the Gordon and Betty Moore Foundation, and is affiliated with the Pangeo Project and Columbia Data Science Institute.

 What Motivates My Work